CHAPTER 3: RETENTION

 11. NOTE WHO YOUR “SPONSORS” ARE AND FLAG WHEN THEY LEAVE

-When a business initially signed on with you, it’s possible that there was one person there who believed in your product and pushed for their company to adopt your software.
+When a business initially signed on with you, it’s likely that there was one person there who believed in your product and pushed for their company to adopt your software.
 This person is called a “sponsor.”
-Make a note or mark this person in your CRM or other sales system, and keep tabs on if and when this person leaves.
+Make a note or mark this person in your CRM or other sales system and keep tabs on if and when this person leaves.

 12. GET BUY-IN BEYOND THE SPONSOR